Raouf and I have gone our separate ways (we argued. stupidly) and so it is only right that Madny comes to an end, as I can't make it mine alone.

 "Yes, Lord," she said, "but even the dogs eat the crumbs that fall from their masters' table."

 Then Jesus answered, "Woman, you have great faith!
 Your request is granted."
 And her daughter was healed from that very hour. ( Matthew 15).
+And finally Jesus cured her daughter although he considered the Canaanites to be less valuable in comparison to the Jews.

 And have we forgotten the official position the Vatican took until recently: the church used to blame today’s Jews because it considered them to be descendants of Jesus’ killers, using for this the same sentence Jews used to ask the roman’s authority to crucify him:

-he took water and washed his hands in front of the crowd.
+“he took water and washed his hands in front of the crowd.
 "I am innocent of this man's blood," he said.
 "It is your responsibility!"

-All the people answered, "Let his blood be on us and on our children" (Matthew 15)
+All the people answered, "Let his blood be on us and on our children" (Matthew 15)!"

 We do not want a debate on religions here, we simply want to point out that “if you live in a glass house, then don't throw stones”.
 We should look at the holy books from a historical point of view, where and when they were written, and as “enlightened Muslim analysts” suggests, the reasons they were written.